Berliner (doughnut): International variations

 In Israel, a version of the pastry called sufganiyah (Hebrew: סופגנייה) is traditionally consumed during the Jewish holiday of Hanukkah.

-In Croatia and other balkan countries they are called Krafne.
-They are pretty much the same size and they are filled with chocolate cream or jelly.
+In Southeast Europe, they are called Krofne, Krafne or Krofi.
+They are the same size and often filled with jam as well, but unlike its German counterpart, chocolate fillings are also very common there.
+They are not to be confused with "princes krofne" which is a Serbo-Croatian name for profiteroles.

 In Portugal, Berliners are slightly bigger than their German counterparts.
 They are known as bolas de Berlim (lit.
 Berlin ball) or malasada, and the filling is frequently an egg-yolk-based yellow cream called creme pasteleiro (lit. confectioner's cream).
 The filling is inserted after a half-length cut and is always visible.
 Regular sugar is used to sprinkle it.
 They can be found in almost every pastry shop in the country.
+It's a typical beach food, provided by street vendors.

 Such versions are also found in Latin American countries with German descended populations, such as in Mexico (berlinesas), Chile (Berlín), Paraguay (bollo), Venezuela (bomba), Uruguay and Argentina (bola de fraile or suspiro de monja or berlinesa), where it is filled not only with custard (called "crema pastelera"), but also with jam (especially red ones), dulce de leche, or manjar blanco.

-In Brazil, they are known as sonho and are also widely consumed in the country.
+In Brazil, they are known as sonho (dream) and are also widely consumed in the country.
 Their commercialization began in the 1920s in bakeries in São Paulo, with the use of leftover bread dough.
 They are presented filled, usually with pastry cream, chocolate, or dulce de leche.